iotaledger/goshimmer/documentation/docs/protocol_specification/components/tangle.md

 When a message is scheduled, it is gossiped to the node's neighbors and, normally, added to the local tip pool except in the following situations:

-* a confirmed message shall not be added to the tip pool (it shall be skipped by the scheduler)
+* A confirmed message shall not be added to the tip pool (it shall be skipped by the scheduler).
-* a message that has confirmed or scheduled approvers shall not be added to the tip pool
+* A message that has confirmed or scheduled approvers shall not be added to the tip pool.

 Additionally, strong parents of a message are removed from the tip pool, when the message is added and unused tips are removed from the tip pool after a certain amount of time.